GT Avalanche Review

 Avalanche bikes are popular around the world, with the iconic GT triple-triangle frame design immediately recognizable to most cyclists.
 The bikes represent good value-for-money but aren’t particularly specialized in any area of mountain biking, rather providing an all-round trail riding experience.

-Spot, the most affordable Avalanche build, comes with the standard 6061 aluminum frame and a simple SR Suntour fork with 100mm of travel.
+Sport, the most affordable Avalanche build, comes with the standard 6061 aluminum frame and a simple SR Suntour fork with 100mm of travel.
 On the drivetrain, you get a mix of fairly decent Shimano Altus and Alivio parts, mixed with a 9-speed Sunrace cassette and a 2x crank, providing a total of 18 gears.

 Tektro provides mid-range M275 hydraulic disc brakes which are a bit heavy but responsive and reliable when you need them to be.
 They have fitted to a set of 29” or 27.5″ WTB rims and 2.25″ Ranger Comp tires which offer good traction and handle well in all conditions.